We may earn money or products from the companies mentioned in this post.

 Plant a different vegetable or herb in each square foot.
 If you’re growing from seed, plant seeds sparingly.
 Water the entire bed gently by hand with lukewarm water (never cold).
 As you harvest each square foot, you can add a little potting mix then replant it.

-Of course, you’ll have to deal with insects and critters just like you would in any garden, but it’s much easier in a square foot garden.
+Of course, you’ll have to deal with insects and critters in square foot gardens just like you would in any garden, but it’s much easier in a square foot garden.
 To keep the hungry critters like deer and rabbits out of your garden, it’s easy to build a removable wire-mesh cap.
 If you end up with garden pests, use organic pest control methods, so your food stays safe to eat.

 For more information on Square Foot Gardening, check out Mel’s excellent website at http://www.squarefootgardening.org/.